The Scatty Mum

 • Arrange the vegetables in a single layer on a large baking tray.

-• If you are adding the salt and pepper now, sprinkle this over the top of the vegetables and bake in the oven until the veggies soften and start to brown at the edges, around 30-35 minutes remembering to turn them over half way through with a spatula.
+• If you are adding the salt and pepper now, sprinkle this over the top of the vegetables and bake in the oven until the veggies soften and start to brown at the edges, around 30-35 minutes remembering to turn them over halfway through cooking with a spatula.

 Notes

-• I like to cut the carrots into small batons (around finger size) as this means that they will cook in around 30-35 mins which is the same amount of time needed to roast the green beans.
+• I like to cut the carrots into small batons (slightly smaller than finger size) as this means that they will cook in around 30-35 mins which is the same amount of time needed to roast the green beans.
 If you leave the carrots quite big, they may still be hard in the middle.
-If you prefer your carrots larger or a cooking whole carrots, then you can par-boil them for 5 minutes before roasting to start the cooking process.
+If you prefer your carrots larger or are cooking whole carrots, then you can par-boil them for 5 minutes before roasting to start the cooking process.
+You can leave the peel on too, just give them a good scrub!

-• Remember to arrange the vegetables in a single layer on the baking tray.
+• Remember to arrange the vegetables in a single layer on the baking sheet or air fryer basket.
 This helps them to cook evenly and roast up nicely without turning mushy.
-If you don’t have enough space to do this, you may need to use two trays.
+If you don’t have enough space to do this, you may need to use two trays or cook in separate batches.

 Nutrition